MPKuchciak/dbscan-exploration/README.md

 ## Project Files

-- **`DBSCAN.Rmd`**: R Markdown document containing the full analysis, including methodology, data creation, parameter optimization, and visualizations of the DBSCAN algorithm.
+- **`Clustering.Rmd`**: R Markdown document containing the full analysis, including methodology, data creation, parameter optimization, and visualizations of the DBSCAN algorithm.
 - **`README.md`**: This README file, providing an overview of the project and instructions for running the analysis.